DNO Connection — G98 & G99 Routes

 • Huawei: SUN2000 commercial three-phase range up to 100 kW, FusionSolar managed inverters.

-• Sungrow: SG three-phase commercial range, particularly SG33CX, SG50CX, SG110CX (which sits at G99 boundary).
+• Sungrow: SG three-phase commercial range, particularly SG33CX, SG50CX, SG110CX (the larger CX models are full-G99 territory).

 • Solis, GoodWe, Solplanet: Multiple commercial three-phase models on the register.